 What to visit in the region?

 In the 1930’s it was built as a waterway for watering the region.

-The famous Bata company owned coal mine and used this waterway for transportation of coal.
+The famous Bata company-owned coal mine and used this waterway for the transportation of coal.

 Nowadays, it is a popular tourist attraction, you can take a boat from Skalica and end in Otrokovice in the Czech republic.
-The total lenght is 60km.
+The total length is 60km.

 The Holic castle is a baroque building.
 Among the most famous owners belonged Francis Stephen, duke of Lorrain, husband of empress Maria Theresa. (apart from Bratislava, Holic town was the only imperial seat in Slovakia).
 During these times the castle was rebuilt into a beautiful summer residence for the royal family.